vogelino/explore-with-iss/readme.md

 ## The tech part

 This project contains client and server side rendering:
-- The Front-end client, which application's structure is build with Redux and react, allowing the use of a single and declarative App state.
+- The Front-end client, which application's structure is build with Redux, takes care of rendering the React components.
 - The Back-end, which calls other external APIs, to load and process file based datasets and GEOjson files and notifies the client(s) with socket.io.

 ## See it in movement